-All students are required to show proof of immunity to measles, mumps and rubella.
+All students are required to show proof of immunity to measles, mumps and rubella, and a signed response form for meningitis.
+The latter form can be secured from the Health Services Center.
 Certifying documents are received and maintained in the Health Services Center.
 In an effort to secure a baseline health status for each incoming student, a physical examination is requested.
 Physical examinations are important for the student's well-being and should be submitted to the Health Services Center annually.
 Forms may be secured from the center.